Volunteer with Dog Rescue

 Working at the Dog Rescue Project – Volunteering can be a challenging process that involves many unpredictable factors.
 You may find it emotional and it is likely your experience will leave a lasting impression on you.
 It’s not the type of environment where you’ll be given direction all the time so we encourage you to use your initiative and don’t just wait for things to happen.
 You need to be flexible and try to adapt to the local environment.

-It’s not a holiday – Although you may be volunteering as part of your vacation, it’s important to recognize that being a dog volunteer won´t be a typical holiday.
+Although you may be volunteering as part of your vacation, it’s important to recognize that being a dog volunteer won´t be a typical holiday.
 The work can be challenging and draining, although volunteers usually find that the rewards far outweigh any hardships.
 It’s also not realistic to judge the experience by the same standards you would usually apply if travelling to tourist resorts.

 The benefit you bring – The contribution you are making through the time and money you are committing is making a huge difference to so many lives.